 - 7. Daily Free Eligibles: Record the number of on-site students eligible for free lunches each day.
 This will include enrolled students as well as students who are not enrolled; i.e., visiting students, preprimary children under the age of four, adult education students, out-of-home placement, and virtual students.
 Daily, add any new students eligible for free lunches and drop any students as they withdraw during the month.
 Do not include children who are eligible for free benefits but do not participate in lunch as this is a daily check of lunch eligibles; i.e., Special Milk applicants who do not eat lunch. - 8.
 Daily Free Eligibles x AF: Multiply the number in Column 7 by the attendance factor recorded on No. 3.
 DO NOT ROUND UP. - 9.
 Free Meals Claimed: Record the total number of reimbursable free lunches served/claimed each day to students. - 10.
-Highest Enrolled Reduced-Price Eligibles for Claim: Record the current number of enrolled students eligible for reduced-price meal benefits on the first serving day of the month.
-These students may or may not actually participate in lunch; i.e., Special Milk applications, Head Start co-ops.
-Each day, add any newly enrolled students who are eligible for reduced-price meal benefits.
+Highest Enrolled Reduced-Price Eligibles for Claim: Record the current number of enrolled students eligible for reducedprice meal benefits who have meal access on the first serving day of the month.
+Each day, add any newly enrolled students who are eligible for reduced-price meal benefits and who have meal access.
 Do not deduct any students who withdraw during the month because this column is used to determine the highest number of reduced-price eligibles for the overall month.
-The number of enrolled reduced-price eligibles on the last day of the month is to be reported on the claim for reimbursement.
+The number of enrolled reduced-price eligibles who have meal access on the last day of the month is to be reported on the claim for reimbursement.
 On-site virtual students who have access to a meal service should be included.
 (Adult education, off-site virtual students, or out-of-home placement 'students are not included.)
 If a student is dropped during any month, that student has already been reported as reduced-price for the entire month; therefore, he or she must not be counted again if the student reenrolls during the same month.

 NOTE: Any students who withdrew during this month need to be dropped after the last serving day of this month before starting next month's Site/School Food Authority (SFA) Edit Check Worksheet.
-This number should reflect the number in
+This number should reflect the number in Column 11 at the beginning of the next month.